-At age 18, shortly after I was born again God called me and began to equip me to be a teacher of the Bible and related subjects.
+At age 18, shortly after I became a follower of Jesus God called me and began to equip me to be a teacher of the Bible and related subjects.
 In fact, He “spoke” to me these words: “Bill, I have called you and will equip you to be a teacher of the Bible and related subjects in and to the worldwide Body of Jesus, without any exclusiveness.”

 God has been faithful in equipping me to teach as He promised me.
 I have been privileged to read the Bible completely through from cover to cover for many years, in addition to daily in-depth study.
 God sent me to study for 1½ years at one of the nation’s premiere Bible Colleges.
 Then I was privileged to complete my B.A. degree in Education and Psychology at a state university.
 Finally, God gave me the opportunity to complete two M.A. degrees at a leading Christian university, one M.A. in Church History and one in Education.
 God has been very good to me in equipping me to teach the Bible and related subjects.
 Later in life, I was awarded a “Lifelong Learning Ph.D” in Adult Education.